drwatson1/AspNet-Core-REST-Service/README.md

 - AutoMapper
 - Serilog as a default preconfigured logger
 - Unhandled exceptions handling
-- Swashbuckle for API documentation
+- Swagger for API documentation
 - Ability to use environment variables in configuration options and support for '.env' files to easy switching between different environments (thanks to DotNetEnv)
 - ... and some boilerplate code